Skip to main content

 Creating Adapter Config

-Configure an adapter for your product:
+Attach an adapter to your template:

 curl -X POST https://api.bedrock.orinlabs.org/api/toolbox/adapter-configs/ \